AFCAT Exam Pattern 2025: Section-Wise Syllabus

 Physical Fitness

 Every candidate should be physically fit and sound.
 The first step is passing the medical exam, followed by physical training.
-Therefore, they have to be physically fit enough and fulfil the following criteria at the minimum;
+Therefore, they have to be physically fit enough and fulfill the following criteria at a minimum.

 Tattoos: